Henry Fox, 1st Baron Holland: Alliance with Newcastle

 Forced into the move by circumstances beyond his control Newcastle agreed the terms of the partnership with Fox.
 In 1755 Fox was given the dual roles of Leader of the House of Commons and Southern Secretary.
 The alliance between them was seen as the only way to forestall a similar proposed government including Pitt, who was considered a bitter enemy of both men.
-Newcastle could scarcely contain his growing distate for Fox, who he considered grasping.
+Newcastle could scarcely contain his growing distaste for Fox, who he considered grasping.
 Fox was heavily influenced by Cumberland, who favoured a strong response to a dispute with the French in the Ohio Country.
 The two men forced the policy on a more reluctant Newcastle.

 It was decided to despatch a large British force under the command of Edward Braddock to America to drive the French out of Ohio Territory.
 Braddock's column met with disaster in July 1755 and when news of this reached London, the pressure increased on Newcastle and Fox.
 Pitt mocked the inept handling of the crisis and suggested Britain was ill-prepared for a major war that might break out with the French over the issue.
 Ultimately war broke out with France the following year over the issue of its invasion of Prussia rather than the North American situation.
 Fox and Newcastle, realising that Menorca was severely vulnerable to a French attack, despatched a naval force to relieve the island.

 The fleet was unable to prevent the Fall of Menorca, leading to a major public outburst against both its commander, Admiral Sir John Byng, and the government.
 Fox and Newcastle initiated a prosecution against Byng by accusing him of cowardice.
 Byng was later shot after a court martial for "failing to do his utmost", a verdict that opponents of the government saw as a move to protect Newcastle and Fox from censure.
 Fox feared that he himself would be made the "scapegoat" blamed Newcastle for not giving Byng enough ships.
 On 13 October 1756, Fox resigned, fatally weakening Newcastle, whose ministry collapsed completely that November.

 He was replaced by a government dominated by Pitt.
 However, Pitt had little control over most MPs and struggled to control the House of Commons.
 After a few months, the government collapsed in April 1757.
 The King wanted Newcastle and Fox to return, restoring their previous government, but by now, Newcastle felt a bitter hatred towards Fox over the Byng Affair, and refused to serve with him.
 A three-month spell followed in which Britain's war effort was essentially leaderless.
 With the continued support of Cumberland, Fox retained high hopes of gaining the premiership.
 However, he could not come to a necessary agreement with either Pitt or Newcastle.
 In mid-summer, Pitt and Newcastle defied expectations, and formed a political partnership.
 Left out in the cold by this, Fox now turned his attentions instead to attaining a profitable position.